-If you have a behavioral health issue or crisis, call the Behavioral Health Crisis Line at 1-401-443-5995 (TTY 711) 24 hours a day, 7 days a week.
+If you have a behavioral health question, issue, or crisis, call 1-401-443-5995, 24 hours a day, 7 days a week.
 TTY members call 711.
+This number is for people who have hearing or speaking problems.
+You must have special telephone equipment to call it.
 This call is free.
+We have free interpreter services for people who do not speak English.